 If you run the CHKDSK command, you might counter an error from the disk.
 The message states ‘The type of file system is RAW, CHKDSK is not available for RAW drives’.
 This indicates that the drive has a RAW file system and needs to be formatted to get access.

-However, it depends upon the operating system and versions about the file system recognition.
-In such cases, either the OS shows the drive as without partition or a RAW partition.
+However, it depends upon the operating system and versions of the file system recognition.
+In such cases, either the OS shows the drive as without a partition or a RAW partition.

 Convert RAW File System to NTFS